flowmi-xyz/flowmi-contract/README.md

         return s_profileToFollowersCount[_profileid];
     }
 ```
-Funds to-raffle (amount of funds able to be raffled)
+Funds to-raffle (amount of funds able to be raffled).
+    /** @notice Gets funds a profile has to give in the next raffle
+     * @param _profileid is the profile requested
+     * @return s_profileToFunds[_profileid] % i_goal, total amount of funds related to the profile
+     * "modulo" the goal of the raffle, so it only counts what's haven't been raffled yet
+     */
 ```
  function getFundsToRaffle(address _profileid)
         public